 The blessings and curse of asbestos at the same time is its durability, which has been exploited in numerous industries.
 On the other hand, when present in human bodies, the body has no means of disposing of it.
 As long as asbestos stays compound in the material it is part of, then it is harmless.
 It only becomes dangerous when the tiny needle-like fibers become airborne, which makes them likely to be inhaled.

 Asbestos has been linked to a number of serious lung diseases.
-The trouble with asbestos poisoning is that it takes dozens of years for the disease to finally develop,a long time after the initial exposure to the toxin, while the primary symptoms such as dry cough, tightness in the chest or shortness of breath match the symptoms of many less serious diseases.
-Combined with the length of the latency period, the real cause of trouble is often discovered too late.
+The trouble with asbestos poisoning is that it takes dozens of years for the disease to finally develop, a long time after the initial exposure to the toxin, while the primary symptoms such as a dry cough, tightness in the chest or shortness of breath match the symptoms of many less serious diseases.
+Combined with the length of the latency period, the real cause of the trouble is often discovered too late.

 Mesothelioma is an incurable cancer of the outer lining of the lungs.
 While it is extremely rare in patients with no history of asbestos exposure, it accounts for around 14% of all deaths related to asbestos poisoning.
 Unlike asbestosis, mesothelioma has been associated with very short, even accidental exposure to asbestos poisoning.
 It is usually fatal within 12-15 months of diagnosis.